Veterans Affairs Office

 College for Texans

 Here's everything you need to plan for college.
 By visiting this website, you’re just a few clicks from everything you need to select the Texas University, college, junior college or technical school that’s best for you.
 And you’ll find tools here that will help you plan everything in detail.
 You can even fill out an application for the college you choose and apply for financial aid.
 So relax, take a deep breath, and get started.
 Good luck!
 Visit College for Texans!

 TAMUK maintains a staff of professional counselors to assist students in achieving personal and educational goals.
 Counselors will help students evaluate and clarify their goals, abilities, interests, and values as they explore alternatives in career decision-making.
 The Academic Skills Center is located in Room# 130 in Eckhart Hall.
 Visit TAMUK Counseling & Guidance!

-Texas Veterans no longer entitled to educational benefits under the VA, are eligible for assistance under the Hazelwood Act, if they are not eligible for any other federal financial aid.
-Hazelwood waives tuition and fees for the Texas Veteran thereby allowing him/her to complete his/her education at a relatively low cost.
-Under the Hazelwood Act, a Texas Veteran is one who served 180 days of consecutive active duty, whose DD-214 shows Texas as his/her Home of Record, and who received an Honorable Discharge.
+Texas Veterans no longer entitled to educational benefits under the VA, are eligible for assistance under the Hazlewood Act, if they are not eligible for any other federal financial aid.
+Hazlewood waives tuition and fees for the Texas Veteran thereby allowing him/her to complete his/her education at a relatively low cost.
+Under the Hazlewood Act, a Texas Veteran is one who served 180 days of consecutive active duty, whose DD-214 Member 4 Copy shows Texas as his/her Home of Record, and who received an Honorable Discharge.

 Texas A&M University-Kingsville assists students in obtaining full-time, part-time and temporary employment in jobs for which they are qualified.
 Visit TAMUK Career Services Center!